vedr-folnir/vedr-folnir/README.md

-# 👋 Hi there, I'm [Your Name]!
+# 👋 Hi there, I'm Hugo!

-I'm a [Your Profession/Role] with a passion for [Your Interests/Technologies].
-I love working on projects that [What You Enjoy Doing].
+I'm a 42 Le Havre student with a passion for Data.
+I love working on projects that force me to think in an alternate way.
 Welcome to my GitHub profile!

 ## 🌱 About Me

-- 🔭 I’m currently working on [Current Projects/Technologies]
+- 🔭 I’m currently working on Inception, a docker project
-- 🌱 I’m learning [What You’re Learning]
+- 🌱 I’m learning docker and python
-- 👯 I’m looking to collaborate on [Areas of Interest/Type of Projects]
-- 💬 Ask me about [Topics You’re Knowledgeable About]
-- 📫 How to reach me: [Your Email or Social Media Links]
-- ⚡ Fun fact: [A Fun Fact About You]

 ## 🛠️ Technologies & Tools